 The weather in Gran Canaria.
 A miniature continent

 You should know that Gran Canaria can have very different climates within the same island.
 For example, in winter in the interior and mountainous areas of the island there may be 5 degrees and be hailing and to the south of the island there may be perfectly 20 degrees and a spectacular sun.
 In the same way, it can be cloudy in the north with a pleasant temperature of 22 degrees and in the south a sun that breaks the stones and up to 28 degrees.
 That is, according to what part of the island, the weather can be very different.

 As a general rule, the sun and the highest temperatures in Gran Canaria tend to be concentrated in the south of the island.
 On the contrary, the interior and mountainous areas tend to be cooler and rainier.
-In any case, due to the proximity of the Canary Islands to Africa, sometimes the famous “calima” or “weather from Africa” is given, with which the temperatures rise and the sky is slightly colored earth by the sand in suspension that brings wind.
+In any case, due to the proximity of the Canary Islands to Africa, sometimes the famous haze known as “calima” or “weather from Africa” is given, with which the temperatures rise and the sky is slightly colored earth by the sand in suspension that brings wind.
 This is not common, but it can occur several times throughout the year.
 Mostly in summer.

 Finally, you should know that the weather of the city of Las Palmas de Gran Canaria has been considered on numerous occasions and by different international media as one of the best in the world: sunny hours, pleasant temperatures and few days of rain.

 Temperatures in Gran Canaria